gabriel-quina/badc/readme.md

 "IL2" and "IL2 Sturmovik" are trademarks of Ilyushin Aviaton Complex (as stands in IL2-FB game manual, page 63) used with permision by 1C:Maddox.
 "IL2-Sturmovik Forgotten Battles" is a tardemark of UBI SOFT.
-HyperLobby © 2000-2003 Jiri Fojtasek
+HyperLobby 2000-2003 Jiri Fojtasek
 (c) VEF 2003 Toronto Irkutsk New York  Moscow.
 For all questions contact Starshoy (starshoy@rogers.com)

-Bellum campaign is running under badc (bourne again dynamic campaign) sofware.
+Bellum campaign is running under badc (bourne again dynamic campaign) software.
-All original content is Copyright © 2003, 2004 by JG10r_Dutertre.
+All original content is Copyright 2003, 2004 by JG10r_Dutertre.
 All Rights Reserved.
-Other content is Copyright © its respective owners.
+Other content is Copyright its respective owners.

 # E- LICENSE